jupyter-book/mystmd/docs/code.md

 ```

 :::{note} Auto Reload
-If you are working with the auto-reload (e.g. `myst start`), currently you will need to save the file that includes the code for the contents to update.
+If you are working with the auto-reload (e.g. `myst start`), currently you will need to save the file with the `literalinclude` directive for the contents to update.code for the contents to update.
 :::

 ## `include` Reference